Soundscapes from the post-anthropocene era.

 The process began by determining what sounds would be a part of tree's lives and how we could create a timeline based off of tree's lifespan.
 We determined that the four soundscapes would fall into the following timeline and constraints:

-Birth: Primary physical sounds associated with their immediate physical environment.
+Birth on earth: Primary physical sounds associated with trees coming to being and immediate physical environment.

-Life with Nature: Primary physical sounds in conjunction with their interactions with animals and their immediate physical environment.
+Life with Nature: Primary physical sounds in conjunction with their interactions with animals and the immediate physical environment.

-Life with Humans: Primary experienced sounds in conjunction with its interactions with indigenous peoples and progressing towards one in an industrialized society.
+Life with Humans: Primary experienced sounds in conjunction with their interactions with indigenous peoples and progressing towards an industrialized society.

-Death: Sounds in conjunction with its interactions with a heavily industrialized society and progressing towards eventual extinction.
+Death: Sounds in conjunction with their interactions with humans in a heavily industrialized society and progressing towards their eventual demise.

 We began the project by exploring possible directions for the experience, focusing on the physical space and design of the object that would be most intuitive for the end-user.
 After locking in on a direction, we needed to prototype, test the object with users, and iterate upon it to deliver a functioning and thought-provoking piece in just three weeks.

 The making began with running through simple prototypes to determine how to build our object.
 We also began testing with capacitive touch sensors, conductive materials, arduino, LED strips and code to determine if the ring input and feedback would function as desired.
 During the process, we came across FASTLED, an arduino library which made the prototyping easier than initially expected.
 Once we ensured that our sensors and feedback would work, we moved forward.

 In parallel, we consulted a sound artist in regards to designing the audio for each soundtrack and determining what tools we could use to cut into our wood.
 After consulting our campus fabrication lab we used the CNC router and scrap MDF board to create a single ring with two gutter depths, one that would hold the metal ring and a deeper gutter to house the LED strips.